GoogleChrome/web.dev/src/site/content/en/blog/optimize-cls/index.md

 [PageSpeed Inights](https://pagespeed.web.dev/) will show both the actual CLS from a URL where it exists in the "Discover what your real users are experiencing" section, and also the lab-based loading CLS in the "Diagnose performance issues" beneath.
 If you see a difference between these, this is likely caused by post-load CLS.

-{% Img src="image/W3z1f5ZkBJSgL1V1IfloTIctbIF3/plRFL3j7JOaE2IWfxqTq.png", alt="Screenshot of PageSpeed Insights showing the real users CrUX data at URL-level", width="800", height="229" %}
+{% Img src="image/W3z1f5ZkBJSgL1V1IfloTIctbIF3/2eO9BsIb8Gx6kU4Zvbqa.png", alt="Screenshot of PageSpeed Insights showing URL-level data highlighting the real user CLS which is considerably larger than the Lighthouse CLS", width="800", height="450" %}

 {% Aside important %}
   PageSpeed Inights will show URL-level data where it exists, and attempt to fall back to origin-level data where this does not exist.
 Always check what data is showing to ensure you do not waste time trying to track down a CLS issue that actually exists on other pages on your origin!
 In the above example you can see this is URL-level data as shown in the top right of the image.